zulalakkan/ukbb_cardiac/README.md

 * convert_data_ukbb2964.py and prepare_data_ukbb2964.py, which prepare the cardiac images and manual annotation of 5,000 subjects under UK Biobank Application 2964.
 This is the dataset that I used for training the network.
 * download_data_ukbb_general.py, which downloads cardiac MR images and converts the image format from dicom to nifti for a general UK Biobank application.
 You may adapt this script to prepare your data, if they also come from the UK Biobank.

+## References

+A great thanks to the collaborative effort on manually annotating the cardiac image data:

+[1] Petersen, S. et al. Reference ranges for cardiac structure and function using cardiovascular magnetic resonance (CMR) in Caucasians from the UK Biobank population cohort.
+Journal of Cardiovascular Magnetic Resonance 19, 18 (2017). [doi](https://doi.org/10.1186/s12968-017-0327-9)